 How to Soothe Your Baby When They Have a Dirty Diaper

-To get ahead of diaper rashes and an uncomfortable and fussy infant, ensure you swap out their nappy every two to three hours.
+To avoid diaper rashes and an uncomfortable and fussy infant, swap out their nappy every two to three hours.
 Your baby may urinate every one to three hours or have bowel movements after each feeding.11

 Just like adults, babies can experience overstimulation.
 This occurs when an infant’s senses are completely inundated with information or overwhelmed by the environment.12 Whether it’s too much noise, being in an overly lit setting, or just being held by new adults at a gathering, these experiences are a lot for a newborn.